raghavarajurishi/pwn.clg-rishi/3)Comprehendingcommands.md

 ### Solve
 **Flag:** `pwn.college{kAxRmBUEVZMO1zvzn-_cy7Nhl2U.01MwMDOxwyNwIzNzEzW}`

-We should use diff command to get the difference in two commands and u will get the flag.
+We should use diff command to get the difference between two files and u will get the flag.

 ```bash
 hacker@commands~comparing-files:~$ diff /challenge/decoys_and_real.txt /challenge/decoys_only.txt```